Dock Ellis

-Ellis threw a no-hitter on June 12, 1970, and later stated that he accomplished the feat under the influence of LSD.
+Ellis threw a no-hitter on June 12, 1970, and later stated that he accomplished the feat while under the influence of LSD.
 Ellis was the starting pitcher for the National League in the All-Star Game in 1971.
 Joining the Yankees in 1976, he helped lead the team to the American League pennant, and was named the Sporting News Comeback Player of the Year Award.

 Ellis was an outspoken advocate for the rights of players and African Americans.

 He had a substance abuse problem, and acknowledged after his retirement that he had never pitched without the use of drugs.
 After going into treatment, Ellis remained sober and devoted the remainder of his life to counseling others with substance use disorder in treatment centers and prisons.
 He died of a liver ailment at age 63 in 2008.

 Early life

 Born in Los Angeles, California, Ellis attended Gardena High School in Gardena.
 At age 14, he began drinking alcohol and using drugs.

 Ellis played for the school's basketball team, recording 21 assists in one game.
 He played baseball as an infielder for a local semi-professional team called the Pittsburgh Pirates Rookies, along with future major leaguers Willie Crawford, Bill Rohr, Tom Harrison, Bobby Tolan, Roy White, Ron Woods, Reggie Smith, Don Wilson, Bob Watson and Dave Nelson.
 The team was managed by Chet Brewer.
 However, Ellis refused to play for the Gardena High School baseball team because a baseball player referred to him as a "spearchucker".

 When Ellis was caught drinking and smoking marijuana in a high school bathroom during his senior year, the school agreed not to expel him if he agreed to play for the school's baseball team.
 He appeared in four games and was named all-league.
 Ellis then attended Los Angeles Harbor College (LAHC), a junior college.

 Ellis was diagnosed with sickle cell anemia at age 17; the diagnosis was later changed to sickle cell trait.